bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/file.md

 # content of &lt;file&gt; : file content

 Returns an object that can be used to search for a string in the file.
-See content.

 # creator of &lt;file&gt; : file signature